wavesplatform/docs.wavesplatform/docs/en/ride/v5/structures/script-actions/delete-entry.md

 # [Ride v5] DeleteEntry

-:warning: This is the documentation for the Standard Library **version 5**, which is currently available for [Stagenet](/en/blockchain/blockchain-network/) only.
-[Go to Mainnet version](/en/ride/structures/script-actions/delete-entry)
+:warning: This is the documentation for the Standard Library **version 5**, which becomes available after activation of feature #16 “Ride V5, dApp-to-dApp invocations”.
+[Go to version 4](/en/ride/structures/script-actions/delete-entry)

 `DeleteEntry` is a structure that sets the paramaters of deletion of entry from the [account data storage](/en/blockchain/account/account-data-storage).
 Deleting an entry is performed only if the structure is included in the [callable function result](/en/ride/v5/functions/callable-function#invocation-result-2).